intel/tdx-tools/utils/td-migration/README.md

 ### 2.4 Pre-binding

-It supports to pre-binding a user TD with migTD hash in case migTD is not created yet.
+It supports to pre-binding a user TD with `migtd_hash` in case `migTD` is not created yet.
 The real binding needs to be done before pre-migration.
 Please run below command to go through migration using pre-binding.

-- Create Migration TDs, please refer to orevious step
+- Create Migration TDs, please refer to previous step

 - Create source TD and destination TD